bazz-the-spazz/indival/README.md

       - based on Landolt (Zeigerwerte Landolt und NISM Mai 2019)
     - [Veg, a software to manage vegetation data](https://www.maerki.com/maerki_informatik/veg/index.html)  (read_data_from_Veg_2015.r)
       - based on Flora Helvetica v.5 und Flora Indicativa	ca. 2014
-- ... transpose your data frame from one survey per column to one survey per row (prerequisite to do the analysis).
+- ... transpose your data frame from one survey per column to one survey per row.
+This is a prerequisite to do the analysis (*transpose_data.r*)
 - ... align your species names with the collected data (*Correct_species_names.r*)
 - ... calculate the weighted or mean indicator values for your vegetation surveys (*Calculate_indicator_values.r*)